 These points encourage us to be mindful of the similarities, but also the differences between various European far right parties and their views of Europe.
 They also suggest that the notion of a ‘European identity’ is no panacea for the EU.
 While often viewed as a possible solution to the EU’s legitimacy issues, the far right’s claim to be attached to ‘Europe’ against the EU suggests that depending on how it is defined, European identity may pose a challenge rather than an opportunity for the European Union.

-Ms Marta Lorimer is an Early Career Research Fellow at CARR and a Doctoral Candidate at the European Institute, London School of Economics and Political Science.
+Ms Marta Lorimer is a Doctoral Fellow at CARR and a Doctoral Candidate at the European Institute, London School of Economics and Political Science.
 His profile can be found here:

 © Marta Lorimer.
 Views expressed on this website are individual contributors’ and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).